Chorale-Corpus/Goudimel_C/README.md

 - `write_to_tiny`: extract a tiny notation version from a score.
 - `corpus_conversion`: use musescore to convert between any supported formats
 - `clef_tree`: produce a summary of clefs used and their counts as described below.
-- `titles`: script for making sense of the two main numbering systems.
+- `titles`: navigating two main numbering systems, Latin titles, the `psalms_texts.tsv` file, and more.

 ## Clefs

 This shows the:
 - choice of two clefs per part for S, C, and T, and 3 for B.
-- Very uneven use of these combinations, for instance with C1,C3,C4,F4 used 88 time as compared with C1,C3,C4,F3 just once.
+- Very uneven use of these combinations.
+For instance, C1,C3,C4,F4 is used 88 times; while C1,C3,C4,F3 appears once.

 ```
 ├── superius:C1